roman-milk/roman-milk.github.io/the-hard-body-shop-clerk.md

  "Party's over, fellas," John said as he walked out of the locker area, having cleaned up and changed into a pair of khakis and a nice button down shirt.
 "Miss Cori and I have a date, so, if you guys don't mind, we're out of here."

  Everyone said good night and took a final, longing look at Cori as she walked out the door, arm-in-arm with John, who carried another full bottle of oil in his other hand.
 To a man, they were all jealous, knowing what kind of evening John was in for.
-Report_Story #1